coolbutuseless/governor/README.md

 For **linux** and **macOS** systems, the timing functions use POSIX `nanosleep()` within C.

-For **windows**, the timing functions are in pure R. These timing functions have more overhead than those written in C, and may not be as accurate.
+For **windows**, the timing uses `Sleep()` in C.

-If anyone knows of reliable code for sleeping in windows in increments of 1ms or lower, contributions for this platform would be appreciated.
+If anyone knows of a more reliable method for sleeping in Windows in increments of 1ms or lower, contributions for this platform would be appreciated.

 ## Installation